DILiS-lab/DroPAU/README.md

 ## Finding Potential Drivers of Uncertainty in Age Detection
 If not specified, all paths refer to files in the `age_detection` directory.

+If you have not done so, please follow the following steps to set up the conda environment:
+1. Open a terminal or command prompt.

-Install the requirements.txt file using `pip install -r requirements.txt`.
+2. Install the requirements.txt file using `conda env create -f environment.yml`

 ### Download the IMBD-clean dataset
 Follow the instructions on the [IMBD-clean GitHub repository](https://github.com/yiminglin-ai/imdb-clean) to download the images.
 The downloaded images (in the numbered directories) need to be stored in a directory called images: